 A baby sling.

 Slings are one of the easiest carriers to nurse in.
+Perfect for the breastfeeding mom.
 The tail of the sling also serves as a great a cover if you aren’t comfortable breastfeeding in public.
 The carrier in the giveaway below is a Baby Tula ring sling.
 It’s a wonderful tencel blend fabric.
 It’s super soft, cozy, and warm for breastfeeding an infant or toddler comfortably!

 A nursing cover.